emaphp/eMapper/README.md

 **The RGBColorTypeHandler class**

 <br/>
 Our type handler is responsible for converting an instance of *RGBColor* to its corresponding hexadecimal representation.
-Then, take that representation from the database and generate an instance of *RGBColor* again.
+Then, take that representation from the database and generate a *RGBColor* instance again.

 ```php
 namespace Acme\Type;